 Google Dictionary Definition

 Google Dictionary was an online dictionary service of Google, originating in its Google Translate service.
-The Dictionary website was terminated on 2011 but after that, part of its functionality was integrated into Google Search and now it looks like it’s integrated in the answer box.
-When it provides an answer box coming from the Google Dictionary, you won’t see any URL near the generated content.
-It kind of gives you the feeling that Google “knows for sure” that the info is accurate and doesn’t need to give any extra explanation.
+The Dictionary website was terminated on 2011 but after that, part of its functionality was integrated into Google Search and now it looks like it’s integrated in the paragraph snippet.
+When it provides the direct answers from the Google Dictionary, you won’t see any URL near the generated content.
+It answers the question and it kind of gives you the feeling that Google “knows for sure” that the info is accurate and doesn’t need to give any extra explanation.

 Google has quite an impressive and helpful number of widgets, including translating, weather, driving directions or currency converter services.
 These widgets really improve the user’s experience, sparing him lots of clicks and time invested.
 For instance, if a user needs to find out how much 300 meters mean, reported to kilometers, a user doesn’t have to go on several sites to find out how much one meter mean and multiply it by 300.
 All he has to do is “ask” Google “how long is 300 meters” and he will get his answer instantly.

 Also, if you want to impress your friends with some new move dances or you are looking for a particular type of moves that you want to reproduce, Google understands this need and gives you a video result directly in the answer box.

 Google Web Definition